Antibody Validation Strategies: CiteAb introductory guides

 An orthogonal approach could involve an antibody-dependent strategy, such as IHC or western blot staining, and an antibody-independent approach, such as the use of omics data, RNA-seq or in situ hybridization.

-Let’s use an omics approach as an example: levels of the target using proteomic or transcriptomic data can be compared to levels of the target detected using the antibody based approach in the same tissue – if you observe a correlation, this would support antibody specificity.
+Let’s use an omics approach as an example: levels of the target using proteomic or transcriptomic data can be compared to levels of the target detected using the antibody based approach in the same tissue.
+If you observe a correlation, this would support antibody specificity.
 Some databases that can be of use for this method include: ProteomicsDB and NCBI Gene.

 Using orthogonal strategies provides opportunities for streamlined validation.
-However, there can be challenges with interpretation of the data, for example if levels of RNA don’t correlate with levels of protein, and if expression levels of the target do not differ between samples.
+However, there can be challenges with interpretation of the data.
+For example if levels of RNA don’t correlate with levels of protein, and if expression levels of the target do not differ between samples.

 Biological Models